anonymouscodeforpaper/machine_learning/README.md

 -- utilities.py contains the function necessary for data processing and model training

-To run the code, python3 main.py--name = 'book', this is to run on the Dbook2014 dataset, for CarMusic, python3 main.py--name = 'book', for the three movie datasets, python3 main.py--name = 'movie'
+To run the code, python3 main.py--name = 'dbbook2014', this is to run on the Dbook2014 dataset.

 ## Datasets: